 What are the Health Benefits of Mid Infrared Exposure?

 Compared to near infrared wavelengths (which effectively penetrate and heal the skin) and far infrared wavelengths (which reach deep into the body, where toxins are stored), mid infrared wavelengths penetrate the body’s soft tissue where inflammation occurs.
 MIR helps expand blood vessels and increases circulation so more oxygen can reach injured areas of the body.
 This reduces pain and speeds the healing process.

 Plus, when used in combination with far infrared waves, MIR effectively stimulates the cardiovascular system and raises body temperature.
 As the body works to cool itself, heart rate, cardiac output and metabolic rate increase as they do during exercise.
 This in turn supports weight loss.
 The mPulse 3-in-1 sauna system has preset programs that will set the optimal blend of MIR and FIR for these results.

 There are a lot of compelling claims being made in the sauna marketplace these days.
 But the only way to provide the full infrared spectrum at peak wavelengths is through individual heating elements for each.
 Our patented 3-in-1 infrared saunas have three separate elements with heat sensors to keep all wavelengths at a consistent output based on third-party clinical research.
-They have a proven 99-percent emissivity rating and low EMF—meaning they're both effective and safe.
+They have a proven 99-percent emissivity rating and low EMF—meaning they’re both effective and safe.
 We have many advocates who like to share their experiences with our saunas.
-(For other perspectives on 3-in-1 therapy, read Dave Asprey’s Bulletproof post, or watch this video from The Green Smoothie Girl.)
+(For other perspectives on 3-in-1 therapy, read Dave Asprey’s Bulletproof post)

 I hope this provides some valuable insights on the benefits of MIR.
 If you have questions or want to learn more, please call us at 877-292-0020 or visit www.sunlighten.com.